 To treat the pain, the specialist has to understand the reasons behind the back pain.
 In many cases, individuals can suffer back pain because of spinal fractures.
 So, the pain management doctors in OKC first check your medical history and then do neurological and physical examinations.

 Physical and Neurological Examination

-Mainly, the physical examinations help the doctor to assess the respiration, heartbeat, pulse and blood pressure of the patient.
-On the other hand, a neurological exam checks various capabilities including the ability to walk, muscle strength, reflexes, balance and muscle tone.
+Mainly, physical examinations help the doctor to assess the respiration, heartbeat, pulse, and blood pressure of the patient.
+On the other hand, a neurological exam checks various capabilities, including the ability to walk, muscle strength, reflexes, balance, and muscle tone.

 X-Ray – The specialist recommends doing a Radiograph to check the condition of the bony structures.

 MRI – You may have to do MRI or Magnetic Resonance Imaging so that the back specialist gets detailed information about bones and soft tissues.